The holding company: what you need to know

 The first step is to form a holding company with a notary.
 The shares of this holding company have a certain value, as stated in the articles of association of the holding company.
 In this case, the value of these shares is not paid up with money, but with the assets and debts of the sole proprietorship.
 The notary draws up a deed of contribution and contribution memorandum for this purpose.

 After this, the holding company forms an operating company.
-The assets and debts transferred to the holding company in the first deed of contribution are used by the holding company to pay up the shares of the operating company, requiring a new deed of contribution and contribution memorandum.
-The activities of the sole proprietorship can then be resumed by the operating company.
-Make sure to seek expert advice about this procedure and the financial and other consequences.
+The assets and debts transferred to the holding company in the first deed of contribution are used by the holding company to pay up the shares of the operating company.
+Therefore the notary creates a new deed of contribution and contribution memorandum.

 2. Forming a holding company and operating company and selling your sole proprietorship to the operating company